This book looks at some of the things involved in designing great learning experiences:

-If learning is a journey, what’s the route like for your learners, and what’s the gap between where they are and where they need to be?
-Sometimes that gap is knowledge, but just as often the gap can be skills, motivation, or environment.
+If learning is a journey, what’s the gap between where they are and where they need to be?
+Sometimes that gap is knowledge, but just as often the gap can be skills, motivation, habit, or environment.

 Chapter 2: Who Are Your Learners?

-The best learning experiences are designed with a clear destination in mind, but sometimes a clear destination can be harder to pin down than it seems.
+The best learning experiences are designed with a clear destination in mind.
 Learn how to determine your destination with accuracy.

 Chapter 4: How Do We Remember?